 Students are advised that a basic knowledge of chemistry is recommended for all biology courses.
-Any student wishing to major or minor in biology should consult the department chairperson, who will appoint an advisor to help the student plan an academic program.
+Any student wishing to major or minor in biology should consult a biology faculty member who will help the student plan an academic program.

 A student may obtain a Bachelor of Science degree with a major in biology.
 Students must declare their major before registering for their sixth unit of course work.
 Students who do not declare their intention to complete a major or a General Studies program within this time frame will not be permitted to register for further course work.